35 Medical Trivia Questions Only Geniuses Will Get Right

 Cholecystitis is an inflammation of the gallbladder.
 It’s most commonly caused when gallstones—which are found in around 10 per cent of adults—block the gallbladder’s main opening, trapping bile inside.
 When gallstones cause cholecystitis, the condition usually needs to be treated in hospital, possibly with surgery.

-Here’s expert advice on how to prevent gallstones.
+Don’t miss these expert tips on how to prevent gallstones.

 A chalazion is a…